Expand an AIStor Deployment on Linux

 or a similar utility to validate that all contents match. -

-Initialize the new deployment topology
+Initialize the new cluster topology

 You must simultaneously

-- Restart the existing AIStor deployment and
+- Restart the existing AIStor cluster and

 - Start the new AIStor server nodes